Q. What is a Friend of the Camden Highline?

 We've completed feasibility work that shows the project is technically possible, but also - importantly - the cost is an achievable amount to fundraise.

-We're currently working towards achieving the permissions (landowner approval, planning permission etc.) and fundraising the construction cost.
+We're currently working towards achieving the permissions (landowner approval, planning consent etc.) and fundraising the construction cost.
+The big activity we're working towards is appointing a design team.

 Q. How long has the Camden Highline been disused?